vdemario/admission-curriculum/README.md

 ```

 > __Remember:__ There are three environments available
-> (dev, stating and production) for different purposes, but you can add
+> (development, staging and production) for different purposes, but you can add
 > others environments if you want.